 Uber is a significant growth in ways of transportation for the 21st century and it has made immense hits all over the world.
 Personally, I find Uber a necessity for those drunken nights or those days when driving is too much.
 Uber is a way of life that has changed my way of moving around.
 So has it changed many of my friends’.

 Uber has taken transportation to a whole new level and its impact on diverse populations and age groups continues to grow.
-The importance of cell phones has grown exponentially especially in a such densely populated city like Barcelona.
+The importance of cell phones has grown exponentially especially in such a densely populated city as Barcelona.
 And to banish so big a company as Uber will definitely have repercussions on urbanites as well as on tourists.
 It will create restless citizens who have to go and pay in cash and download yet another application on their phones.
 Uber is growing for the better but the competition does not see it that way.
 Let us see if this transportation network company is gone for good from Barcelona, or is a return actually on the cards?
 What’s up the CEOs’ sleeves anyway – that is, if there is any?

 Featured image/Elekes Andor, CC BY-SA4.0 cropped

 Taxis/Alzinous, CC BY-SA3.0